 Litigation, Class Actions and Bankruptcies.
 As an investment manager, we are asked from time to time to decide whether to participate in litigation, including by filing proofs of claim in class actions, or bankruptcy proceedings for assets held in an Account.
 As a general matter, it is the Client's responsibility to monitor and analyze its portfolio and consult with its own advisers and custodian about whether it may have claims that it should consider pursuing.
 PIMCO cannot, without express Client written authorization, exercise any rights a Client may have in participating in, commencing or defending suits or legal proceedings such as class actions for assets held or previously held in an Account, although we do undertake such activities for the PIMCO Funds.
 In the case of Separate Account Clients, upon mutual agreement of PIMCO and the Client and receipt of a letter of authorization and Power of Attorney, we will assist Clients or their custodian in assembling transaction information to file a proof of claim (such as a class action or bankruptcy claim) on behalf of their Account.
+When submitting proofs of claim on behalf of Clients, PIMCO will not include securities purchased on behalf of a Client by another investment manager.
+Further, Clients may be precluded from filing a direct claim against an issuer where PIMCO files a proof of claim on behalf of a Client.
 Generally, a Separate Account's custodian should receive all documents for these matters because the securities are held in the Client's name at the custodian and the Separate Account Client should direct its custodian as to the manner in which such matters should be handled.
 In connection with bankruptcies, reorganizations or other transactions we will enter into releases of claims, provide indemnities, file lawsuits or otherwise participate in legal actions, or take similar actions at our discretion, where permitted, on behalf of PIMCO Funds and Separate Accounts in order for those Funds and Clients to participate (or participate to the extent PIMCO believes desirable) in the bankruptcy, reorganization or other transaction, although we are under no obligation to do so.
 Any such action will bind the Client with respect to the securities or other investments with respect to which the action was taken.
 In addition, to the extent that a Client holds assets such as bankruptcy claims, we may, but will not be obligated to, take such actions as we believe desirable in order to realize the value of such asset.

 Clients that are currently or were formerly investors in, or otherwise involved with, the investments that are the subject of a legal action may or may not (depending on the circumstances) be parties to the particular legal action, with the result that a Client may participate in an action in which not all Clients with similar investments may participate.
 In these instances, non-participating Clients may benefit from the results of such actions without bearing or otherwise being subject to the associated fees, costs, expenses and liabilities.
+In connection with these actions, PIMCO Funds and Separate Account Clients may be sued or otherwise be named as defendants.